natac13/seanpaulcampbell.com/apps/website/src/content/blog/opauth-react-router-part-2.md

 }
 ```

+#### Handle OAuth Flow Explanation

+This function is responsible for the core logic after a successful OAuth authentication.
+It checks if the user's OAuth account already exists, links it to an existing user if they're already logged in, logs them in if their account and user exist, or directs them to onboarding if it's a new user.
+This is similar to the [Epic Stack](https://github.com/epicweb-dev/epic-stack/blob/main/app/routes/_auth%2B/auth.%24provider.callback.ts) implementation.

 ### GitHub Provider Test

 Now we are ready to test the GitHub provider auth flow.
 Remember the full example is available [here](https://github.com/opauth/opauth-react-router-p2).